 Cook, who manages the family investment company from home, quickly tried the most common treatment for the disorder—injections of botulinum toxin.
 By that time, she couldn’t read, work on her computer or safely drive because of the effects of the spasms.
 She’d become a virtual recluse in her own home, avoiding her husband’s work functions and afraid to show her face to friends and neighbors.
 The regular shots of botulinum toxin were becoming increasingly less effective and gave her face a frozen, stroke-like appearance, she recalls.

-After making contact with Dr. Sekula and the UPMC Global Care program, which helps to coordinate care, housing and other services for international patients, Cook learned that Dr. Sekula could help.
-Despite her earlier surgery, MRI images showed that there was still significant compression of her facial nerve by a blood vessel, says Dr. Sekula.
+Cook made contact with the UPMC Global Care program, which helps to coordinate care, housing, and other services for international patients.
+Despite her earlier surgery, MRI images showed that there was still significant compression of her facial nerve by a blood vessel.
 So she and her husband, Warren, left their 21-year-old daughter behind and made the 35 hour trip from Perth to Pittsburgh—her first trip to the U.S. She then underwent microvascular decompression and was in the hospital for less than 24 hours.